WhatsApp for Healthcare: A Practical Guide (+Templates)

 1. Scheduling appointments

-Whatever type of healthcare provider you are, there is a big chance that patients usually call to make an appointment.
-It’s even common that they can only call during a specific time.
-The result?
+Whatever type of healthcare provider you are, there is a big chance that patients usually call or email to make an appointment..
+It’s even common that they can only call during a specific time or flood your inbox since they have your email via a doctor email list database The result?
 Your team has a lot of pressure to handle the calls as quickly as possible, and patients wait very long.
 At the same time, your team can’t help other patients in the facility face-to-face.
 There has to be a quicker way, right?

 With WhatsApp, you can efficiently schedule appointments.
 A WhatsApp chatbot can be the host of every conversation and schedule appointments via a short flow.
 This saves your team a lot of time and makes the process of making appointments easy for the patients.
 On top of that, there will be no miscommunication.
 The patient has the information written down.
 Here you can find a step-by-step guide on how to set up a WhatsApp chatbot in Trengo.